KenVanHoeylandt/Advent-of-Code-2017-Bootstrap/README.md

 ## Introduction

-This repository contains a bootstrap project for Advent of Code 2017.
+This repository contains a Kotlin bootstrap project for Advent of Code 2017.
+It also comes with an optional RxJava2 dependency.

-Assignment data is cached within the project.
-The Framework either retrieves the local data (if available) or otherwise retrieves the data from the server.
-If you want to use the framework for your own assignments, make sure to delete all contents of the `data/` folder after forking.
+The project fetches the data for each day from the server, provided that you start it with the required session token (see explanation below).
+The data is cached, to ensure fast subsequent runs of your application.

 ## Running the application